sweetice9cn/3/README.md

 <br><img src="pics/14.png"></br>
 <br><img src="pics/15.png"></br>
 <br><img src="pics/16.png"></br>
-In the workspace page, we can also enter a channel if the user is authorized (that is, the channel is public, or the channel is private/direct and the user is a member of it).
+In the workspace page, users can also enter a channel if the user is authorized (that is, the channel is public, or the channel is private/direct and the user is a member of it).
  </p>
 <br> <img src="pics/17.png"></br>
-In the channel page, we can see all the messages post in the channel, the sender of each message and the post time.
+In the channel page, users can see all the messages post in the channel, the sender of each message and the post time.
 There is also an “add to bookmarks” button on the above, which enable the user to add the current page to his bookmark list.
  </p>
  <br><img src="pics/18.png"></br>
 For private or direct channels, the creator will find two more options: “invite members” and “kick members”, the details are the same as options in the workspace page.